 We aim to provide a whole-school curriculum to maximise children’s learning and the development of pupils so as to make the world a better place for themselves and others for now and for the future.
 Our priority is not just to get children secondary school ready or to pass exams.
 Whilst we recognise the importance of the latter it is the former which is our main driver – making themselves, their family, their community and the rest of the world a better place.
 A formidable challenge we know – but the key word is better, not perfect.
-Acquisition of ‘Empowering Knowledge, Skills and Opportunities ‘(EKASO see appendix 2 in our full curriculum policy statement for further details) which is planned sequentially will be the bedrock of our curriculum alongside our personal development aims (Appendix 2 in our full curriculum policy).
+Acquisition of ‘Empowering Knowledge, Skills and Opportunities ‘(EKASO see appendix 2 in our full curriculum policy) which is planned sequentially will be the bedrock of our curriculum alongside our personal development aims (Appendix 2 in our full curriculum policy).
 At Mansbridge, interpersonal skills, character development and communication skills are a golden thread throughout the curriculum.

 The school curriculum is driven mainly by the statutory requirements of both the National Curriculum and the Early Years Foundation Stage.
 It is interpreted through our school vision statements.
 Our curriculum will be more ambitious than just the standards set by the national curriculum.
-Furthermore our school curriculum is not just the ‘academic‘ National Curriculum - it will include many other activities and learning experiences.
-(See the website gallery page for examples of other activities, events, trips, learning opportunities and extra- curricular provision).
-We believe in the importance of teaching most content through individual subjects rather than too much emphasis on cross-curricular work.
-Finally we will use the curriculum to address disadvantage and provide equality of opportunity.
+Our school curriculum is not just the National Curriculum.

 We aim to provide a curriculum which places emphasis on the following core principles: